-Active ingredient in this medicine: acetic acid + isopropyl alcohol
+Active ingredients: acetic acid + isopropyl alcohol

-What this medicine is for
+What it is used for

 Dries and helps prevent swimmer's ear.
 Relieves/treats painful inflammation of swimmer's ear.

-|Storage temperature||Store below 30 degrees Celsius
+- Store below 30 degrees Celsius

 Parenting and Child Health - Health Topics - Infections in the ear canal (otitis externa or swimmer's ear)

-Infections in the ear canal can happen when the lining of the canal is damp such as after spending a lot of time swimming or if it is scratched when something like a cotton bud is poked into the ear canal.
+Infections in the ear canal can happen when the lining of the canal is damp such as after spending a lot of time swimming or if it is scratched when something like a cotton bud is poked into the ear canal

 Read more on Women's and Children's Health Network website

-Read more on Australian Indigenous HealthInfoNet website
+Read more on Better Health Channel website

 Read more on Cochrane (Australasian Centre) website